Updated: Jun 8

 Needs – Playing, Warmth, Talking

-Warm colors such as oranges and reds bring a lot of fire energy into a space.
+In Feng Shui, warm colors such as oranges and reds bring a lot of fire energy into a space.
 Fire Elementals also enjoy bright and vivid colors with heavy saturation.
+Think vivid and bold.
+That's the fire element.

 Fire elements are bold, dynamic and exciting.
 They often time are trend-setters and aren’t afraid to mix patterns together.
 When mixing together patterns, refer to the design principles to see what shapes/patterns work well with one another.

 Since fires are trend-setters, they often go for the latest design trends when styling their homes.
-The current trends that have been in for the past year?
-Brass finishes and blush pink color.
+Since fire elements also have big personalities, it's important to decorate and design their interiors to match and reflect their energy.

-Being bold and dynamic means that your space should make a statement.
+Being a bold and dynamic fire element means that your space should make a statement, just like you.
 Quirky pieces such as this fish chandelier are unusual, eye catching and typically a conversation starter.
-It speaks to fire chi being unique individuals who like to set themselves apart.
+It speaks to fire qi being unique individuals who like to set themselves apart.

 Have an Actual Fire

-Okay, don’t burn down your home, but having an actual flame such as a collection of candles or a fireplace is a great way to bring in the fire element.
+Okay, don’t burn down your home, but having an actual flame such as a collection of candles or a fireplace is a great way to bring in the fire element according to Feng Shui.
+These cures can add and connect to the fire energy that you carry with you.

 If you want to incorporate the fire element into your space for better flow and harmony, schedule a Feng Shui consultation today!